nitedani/gstreamer-go-wrtc-remote/README.md

 this command:

-- starts the streamserver
+- starts the capture client
-- starts the signalserver, listening on port 4000
+- starts the server, listening on port 4000
-- starts the webpack devserver for the webapp on port 3000, redirects /api calls to localhost:4000(signalserver)
+- starts the webpack devserver for the webapp on port 3000, redirects /api calls to localhost:4000(server)
 - opens the browser on `http://localhost:3000/?streamId=default`

 The result should be similar: